qtile/qtile-examples/osimplex/README.md

 Maybe tomorrow
 --------------

-1. Dmenu extension not used, but there is an default for this in aesthetics
+1. Dmenu extension not used, but there is a default for this in aesthetics
 1. Powerline like bar
 1. Dynamical layout-based bindings